keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 After I started using lambdas, I realized that logic parameterization in procedural and object oriented languages is super awkward, with their convention of using `if-elsif-elsif-end` or `case` clauses.

-[Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) is an object oriented design paradigm that is intended to address this need, but using a class hierarchy to implement varying behavior in many cases is an overly heavy handed solution to a simple problem.
+[Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) is an object oriented design paradigm that is intended to address this need.
+Polymorphism is achieved by defining different classes that respond to the same message (usually method or function name) differently.
+This can be a nice design when the response to that message is the only thing that differs, and when the different implementations are nontrivial, but in other cases it is an overly heavy handed solution to a simple problem; and sometimes it's even not feasible.

 For example, what if we have an object of a class that contains three varying behaviors, and each of these behaviors has five possible strategies.
 If we were to write a class to implement each possible combination of the three behaviors, we would have to hard code the behaviors into the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of the three sets, 5 * 5 * 5, or 125 classes!

 Anyway, for simple behaviors, the burden and ceremony of one class per behavior is excessive in both cognitive load and verbosity.
 Furthermore, it is an arbitrary choice of one of many criteria that might reasonably be used to define class boundaries.

+A better solution is using callables such as lambdas.

 #### Callables as a Superset of Lambdas